langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   sed starting_value increment ending_value
   ```

-- In this example, the `$()` runs the command in a subshell and returns the result with the newlines replaced by just
+- In this example, the `$()` runs the command in a subshell and returns the result with the new lines replaced by just
   whitespace, so each value is a string value for the `for` loop.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)